eclipse-openj9/openj9-docs/docs/vgclog.md

 **`<gc-start>`**

-The start of the first GC increment is logged using the XML element `<gc-start>`:
+The start of the first GC increment is logged by using the XML element `<gc-start>`:

 ```
 <gc-start id="5" type="scavenge" contextid="4" timestamp="2020-10-18T13:27:09.603">